-Because it is impractical to design conventional overhead doors to meet the required performance in Table 2-1, ensure overhead doors do not open into inhabited spaces or ensure that if they fail that they are intercepted by walls that are designed with sufficient strength to keep the overhead doors from translating into inhabited areas.
+Because it is impractical to design conventional overhead doors to meet the required performance in Table 2-1, ensure overhead doors do not open into inhabited spaces or ensure that if they fail that they are intercepted by walls \1\ or tether systems /1/ that are designed with sufficient strength to keep the overhead doors from translating into areas that meet the definition of inhabited spaces.

 B-3.4 Standard 13.
-Mail Rooms.
+Mail Rooms and Loading Docks.

-The following measures address the location of rooms to which mail is delivered or in which mail is handled in new and existing buildings required to comply with these standards.
-These standards need not be applied to mail rooms to which mail is delivered that was initially delivered to a central mail handling facility.
-These standards should be applied to such mail rooms where possible, however, to account for potential changes in mail handling procedures over the life of the building.
+The following measures address the location of rooms to which mail \1\ or supplies /1/ are delivered or in which mail or supplies are handled in new and existing buildings required to comply with these standards.
+These standards need not be applied to mail rooms \1\ or loading docks /1/ to which mail or supplies are delivered that were initially delivered to a central mail or supplies handling facility.
+These standards should be applied to such mail rooms or loading docks where possible, however, to account for potential changes in mail or supplies handling procedures over the life of the building.
 The measures in this standard involve limiting collateral damage and injuries and facilitating future upgrades to enhance protection should it become necessary.
-This standard does not require the hardening of mail rooms because the mail bomb threat is beyond the scope of these standards.
-Refer to UFC 4-020-01 where there is an identified mail bomb threat.
+This standard does not require the hardening of mail rooms or loading docks because the mail and supplies bomb threats are beyond the scope of these standards.
+Refer to UFC 4-020-01 where there is an identified mail or supplies bomb threat.